What is an FHA 203k Loan and How Does it Work?

 Do 203k loans require higher loan origination fees?

 Yes.
 Along with the usual closing costs, expect an extra supplemental origination fee of about 1.5% of the loan amount.
-And, you’ll be charged a HUD consultant fee depending on the size of your project.
+And you’ll be charged a HUD consultant fee, depending on the size of your project.
 This fee typically ranges from $400 to $1,000.

 It’s always wise to shop around and find the best lender.
-But with a 203k loan, you may not always want the lender with the lowest interest rate.
-It’s often better to accept a higher interest rate if it’s coming from a lender with more 203k loan experience than the lender who’s offering a lower rate.
+But with a 203(k) loan, you may not always want the lender with the lowest interest rate.

-This is a rare exception in mortgage shopping in which the lowest rate may not be in your best interest.
-In the world of 203k loans, contractors and lender experience is typically more of a consideration than cost.
-Click the link below to begin your search for the best FHA 203k loan lender for your financial needs.
+In the world of 203(k) loans, contractor and lender experience is typically more of a consideration than cost.
+Click the link below to begin your search for the best FHA 203(k) loan lender for your financial needs.

 Time to make a move?
 Let us find the right mortgage for you